totallymoney/Engineering-Principles/README.md

 Ultimately as developers we believe you need autonomy over how you do your job, whether that’s the way you choose to solve a problem, the technology you use or decisions on how to architect.
 The flip slide of autonomy is ownership, because when you feel you have the freedom to make something the way you think best, you feel engaged in making it the best you can.

-- you build it you run it
+- teams own what they build
-- you decide how to solve problems
+- as a team you decide how to solve problems
-- the freedom to try new things
+- the freedom to try new things and cross boundaries (dev -> devops/ frontend -> backend etc)

 ## Disposable Infrastructure